 SPCA Canterbury publishes this newsletter on a quarterly basis.
 It provides regular updates about our Animal Centre and the work we do within the Canterbury community.

-Please find below the full content for our latest Canterbury Tails newsletter, Spring 2016.
+Please find below the full content for our latest Canterbury Tails newsletter.
 If you would prefer to download a pdf version please click on the image below.

 Would you prefer to receive this newsletter via email?
 Online version now available, contact email@example.com for details.

 ““You have not lived today until you have done something for someone who can never repay you.” – John Bunyan

 Welcome to our Summer Newsletter.
 We have worked hard to meet the challenges of animal welfare in the region over the year.
 I am particularly proud of the way our team responded to the recent earthquakes.
 Thank you to everyone who donated or supported us in assisting affected areas.
 I wish you a safe and happy holiday season.

 A Christchurch couple have given nearly two decades of their lives to looking after pets in need.
 Seventeen years ago, Ian Shaw and David Zehms adopted Stella, a black and white fox-terrier, from SPCA Canterbury.
 They were told she “might be a bit of a handful”, and the first few days had their challenges, but Stella’s arrival to their family was the beginning of many years of love.